Pometry/Raphtory/README.md

 ### Run the GraphQL server

-The code below will run graphql with a UI at port `1736`
+The code below will run GraphQL with a UI at `localhost:1736`

 GraphlQL will look for graph files in `/tmp/graphs` or in the path set in the `GRAPH_DIRECTORY` Environment variable.